ychili/tasknotify/README.md

 summary line.

-For Plasma notifications at least, the notification will not be saved to history unless it comes with a valid desktop-entry hint -- it has to know what application the notification came from.
+For Plasma notifications at least, the notification will not be saved to history unless it comes with a valid desktop-entry hint—it has to know what application the notification came from.
 To enable this, create a valid desktop file in `~/.local/share/applications` for tasknotify, and name it `tasknotify.desktop`.